telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/bind-to-data-adapter.md

 previous_url: /object-data-source-how-to-bind-to-data-adapter
 ---

-# Binding ObjectDataSource Compoenent to a DataAdapter
+# Binding ObjectDataSource Component to a DataAdapter

 The following example illustrates how to use a `DataAdapter` as the source for an `ObjectDataSource` component.
 The example demonstrates also how to configure the report to use the `ObjectDataSource` and how to preview it in the Windows Forms Report Viewer.